Do you want to get to know your ideal clients better? Are you struggling to identify who your dream clients are and how to approach them?

 Where do your ideal clients live?
 Do they live in big cities or small towns?
 Which countries do they live in?

 But also: What kind of house do they live in?
-Do they live by themselves, with a spouse or with children?
-Do they live in a chic, black-marbled penthouse flat overlooking Hyde Park, in a flat in the Barbican, or a Victorian terrace in Bristol?
+Do they live by themselves, with a spouse, or with children?
+Do they live in a chic, black-marbled penthouse flat overlooking Hyde Park, in a flat at Barbican, or a Victorian terrace in Bristol?

 If you are creating products for the home then you need to start thinking about the style of their homes:

-• Is it contemporary urban, shabby chic or mid-century modern?
-Can you create a collage of how your ideal client’s home looks like and what they are trying to express?
+• Are they contemporary urban, shabby chic or mid-century modern?
+Can you create a collage of what your ideal client’s home looks like and what they are trying to express?

 • What other homeware brands do they surround themselves with?
 The more specific you can be with their style the better!

-• How does their living room look like, but also their kitchen, the study, the hallway, children’s rooms and the garden?
+• What does their living room look like, their kitchen, the study, the hallway, children’s rooms, and the garden?
 Different rooms can be used for very different purposes, and some are more private than others.
 For example, people spend more money on cushions for their bedroom (that can stay more pristine!), than cushions in the living room that will be used more and are more likely to get dirty (especially if they have kids and eat on the sofa!).
-Start to investigate at that micro level when you are creating products for your ideal client next time!
+Start to investigate at this micro level when you are next creating products for your ideal customers.

 Many interior products are purchased regularly, but if you create homewares that are once-in-a-life-time-purchases (such as a specially made dining table) then you really need to understand your client.
-You might have to build trust over many years before they decide to commission you or purchase.
-Many designer maker furniture designers I have worked with spend considerable time getting to know their clients before designing and creating the perfect table.
-Read here a story of a furniture designer who asked me how to sell a £15,000 table.
+You might have to build trust over many years before they decide to commission you or make a purchase.
+Many furniture designers I have worked with spend considerable time getting to know their clients before designing and creating the perfect table.
+Read this story about a furniture designer who asked me how to sell a £15,000 table.

 You might also consider what their offices or workplaces look like, especially if you are selling to professional clients, as they might not just purchase for their homes and gardens, but for their workspace too.
 Would you be able to sell your artwork to a psychiatrist or dentist for example, or what about the boardroom of a local accountancy firm?
-What do they want to express with their art or decorative objects to their clients and employees?
+What do they want to express to their clients and employees by their art or decorative objects?

 GET INTO ACTION:

-At this stage, it might help you to create collages of the kind of houses your ideal clients live in or would like to live in.
+At this stage, it might help you to create collages of the kinds of houses your ideal clients live in or would like to live in.

-You can create a mini story and give them a name, gender, age, and job, with a short biog of who they are.
-And you can add the words that you collected before to your collages too.
+You can create a mini story and give them a name, gender, age, and job, with a short biography of who they are.
+You can add the words that you collected before to your collages too.

-These creative exercises can help you to focus on getting clear about your signature style, your branding, and they might give you new and more unique product ideas that you can design in the future.
-Work that your ideal clients love so much that they are much more likely to purchase them!
+These creative exercises can help you to focus on getting clear about your signature style and your branding, and they might give you new and more unique product ideas that you can design in the future.
+Work that your ideal clients love so much that they are likely to purchase it!

-If you design jewellery, fashion or fashion accessories then you need to work out what type of clothes your ideal clients wear:
+If you design jewellery, clothing, or fashion accessories then you need to work out what your ideal clients wear.

 • How would you describe their fashion style?
 Classic, long-lasting slow fashion, or do they follow the latest trends?
-Do they love colours or more natural fabrics?
+Do they love colourful or more natural fabrics?

 • What other brands are in their wardrobe?